-The main sensory disturbance to birds during operation centres on the noise the turbines generate.
-The noise generated by a wind turbine can often exceed 30 dBA even at a distance of 800 m (Katinas et al., 2016; Rogers et al., 2006), the distance most often associated with avoidance behaviour (Santos et al., 2021).
-In this regard, it is important to consider that a change of 3 dBA already reduces the hearing range of birds by 50% while a change in excess of 12dBA effectively reduces the hearing range of a bird by more than 90% meaning that at the core of the wind turbine noise-polluted area, birds are expected to barely perceive any other acoustic cues in their environment at all Barber et al. (2010).
+The effects of noise on threatened songbirds in the project area remains a pressing and under studied risk.
+The noise generated by a wind turbine can often exceed 30 dBA even at a distance of 800 m (Katinas et al., 2016; Rogers et al., 2006) which is the distance most often associated with avoidance behaviour (Santos et al., 2021).
+In this regard it is important to consider that a change of 3 dBA already reduces the hearing range of birds by 50% while a change in excess of 12dBA effectively reduces the hearing range of a bird by more than 90% meaning that at the core of the wind turbine noise-polluted area, birds are expected to barely perceive any other acoustic cues in their environment at all Barber et al. (2010).

 Empirical research on the effects of turbine noise nose on birds is an emerging field.
 The few existing studies show that turbine-related noise impacts are likely to be hardest felt by songbirds which rely on vocalisations for a wide array of critical behavioural interactions from courtship and territory defence to rearing of young and alarm signalling causing them to either vacate the area or change the acoustic parameters of their calls with behavioural consequences.
 For example, a study by Lehnardt et al. (2021) using a simulated broadcast of turbine noise at a site in Israel noted a 45% and 36% decrease in abundance for the lesser whitethroat (Sylvia curruca) and Sardinian warbler (Sylvia melanocephala momus), respectively.
 Another study by Zwart et al. (2015) showed that male European Robins (Erithacus rubecula) called at higher frequencies in the presence of wind turbine noise, presumably in an attempt to combat acoustic masking at the expense of lower frequency contact calls used for territorial disputes.
-The consequence is a decreased ability to deter a rival through scolding alone, leading to an increased energy expenditure, risks of injury, and, ultimately, breeding success.
+The consequence being a decreased ability to deter a rival through scolding alone leading to an increased energy expenditure, risks of injury and, ultimately breeding success.

-Of the various songbirds susceptible to noise in the project area, three species, namely Rudd's Lark, Botha's Lark and Yellow-breasted Pipit, are of particular significance regarding the Groothoek WEF.
-The males of all three species spend a considerable proportion of their time during the breeding season, calling during protracted aerial displays, which can last more than 40 minutes at a time.
-Consequently, due to a combination of their Threatened status and acoustic-dependant breeding behaviour, it stands to reason that these species may be significantly adversely affected by turbine noise.
+Of the various songbirds susceptible to noise in the project area, two species namely Rudd's Lark, and Yellow-breasted Pipit are of particular significance with regards the Kromhof WEF.
+The males of all three species spend a considerable proportion of their time, during the breeding season, calling during protracted aerial displays which can last more than 40 minutes at a time.
+Consequently, due to a combination of their Threatened status and acoustic-dependant breeding behaviour it stands to reason that these species may be significantly adversely affected by turbine noise.